-From the viewpoint, the Alps spread out before you.
-In the distance is the bent little Matterhorn (called “Cervin” in French).
-You can almost reach out and pat the head of Mont Blanc, at 15,771 feet, the Alps’ highest point.
-Telescopes let you spot mountain climbers; more than 2,000 scales this mountain each year.
+The Alps spread out before you.
+In the distance is the bent little Matterhorn (called "Cervin" in French).
+You can almost reach out and pat the head of Mont Blanc, at 15,771 feet, the Alps' highest point.

-Return from Helbronner Point back to Chamonix (possibly via the hike from the Plan de l’Aiguille).
-The resort town, a convenient train ride from Paris or Nice, is packed in August but surprisingly easy and affordable the rest of the year.
-Like Switzerland’s Interlaken, Chamonix is a launch pad for mountain worshippers.
+Your starting point for this adventure is Chamonix, a convenient overnight train ride from Paris or Nice.
+Chamonix is a resort town — packed in August but surprisingly easy and affordable the rest of the year.
+Like Switzerland's Interlaken, it's a launchpad for mountain worshippers.
 The town has an efficient tourist information center and plenty of affordable accommodations.

-From Chamonix, you're within easy reach of days of more hikes and cable-car rides.
-The best hikes are actually opposite the staggering Aiguille du Midi, on the Gran Balcon Sud.
-This is a high-altitude world of pristine lakes, great Mont Blanc range views, and hang-gliders lunging off the cliff from the Brévent lift station.
+From Chamonix, days of hikes and cable-car rides are within easy reach.
+The best hikes are opposite the most staggering peaks on the Gran Balcon Sud, a world of pristine lakes, great Mont Blanc range views, and hang gliders lunging off the cliff from the Brévent lift station.
 Watching these daredevils fill the valley like spaced-out butterflies is a thrilling spectator sport.
 Probably the best hike — two hours each way — is from the top of the Flégère lift to Lac Blanc.
 While demanding, the trail is well signed and the views are breathtaking.